emacsmirror/gcode-mode/docgen/README.rst

 would be a boon.
 To do this, cooperation with the RepRap Wiki community should probably be the way to go.
-If we could switch slowly to consistent formatting one instruction at-a-time (using a macro, for example) would allow improved descriptions across the board instead of relying on hand-editing and local overrides.
+If we could switch slowly to consistent formatting one instruction at-a-time (using a macro, for example) we would allow improved descriptions across the board instead of relying on hand-editing and local overrides.

 .. _RepRap Wiki: https://reprap.org/wiki/G-code